LucaZampierin/ABABSE/README.md

 5. Download this software in a zip file and unzip it in the virtual environment directory.
 Conversely, you could also copy all the scripts in the virtual environment.
 6. Activate the virtual environment by running the following line in the PyCharm Terminal: `C:\Users\...\venv\Scripts\activate` , where the dots indicate that you have to specify the directory where you saved your virtual environment.
 7. Install the libraries required to use this project by running the following line in the PyCharm Terminal: `pip install -r requirements.txt`
-8. Run the command `python -m download en` in the Terminal in order to isntall the english space language package.
+8. Run the command `python -m download en` in the Terminal in order to install the english space language package.

 ## Software explanation
 - `main.py`: Script to run the training on the full training set and to test it on the original test set.
 The user can select the model that he/she wants to run by setting one of the booleans runABABSE1, runABABSE2, or runLCRROTU to True.
 Moreover, the user can modify the seed words used for the seed regularization of each model in this file.
 Run this file by running the line `main.py` in the Terminal.